 - Reading the copy aloud to check the fluency and rhythm

 - Fiddling with the words for around three hours

-- Writing the copy 50-60 times until something striking comes out
+- Writing the copy 50-60 times until something striking emerges out

-- Writing copy anywhere at home, during traveling, anywhere
+- Writing copy anywhere at home, during traveling.
+Just anywhere!

 - Asking others about the product to equip with better insight and more ideas

 - Avoiding boredom

 - “I never read The Economist.”
 Management Trainee, Aged 42 (For The Economist)

 - Guess what Sainsbury new canned grapefruit tastes like?
 (For Sainsbury)

 - If the welding isn’t strong enough, the car will fall on the writer.
 (For New Volvo 740 )